 One of smallest wine-growing regions in Europe, it seems like every inch of the hillsides in the Moselle valley is covered in vines.
 It’s beautiful, whether or not the grapes are in season.

-One of the best things to do in Luxembourg is to stop in to different wineries throughout the valley to try their wares.
+One of our favorite activities is to stop in to different wineries throughout the valley to try their wares.
 Some locations are best reached by car only about a half-hour from downtown Luxembourg City.
 Alternatively, you can visit the wineries in the lovely town of Remich easily by bus, and there’s even a riverside restaurant to enjoy at Caves St. Martin.
 As a bonus, watch the boats cruise along the Moselle and get marvelous views from some of the hillside wineries of the colorful towns below.

 Wine in Luxembourg is generally very affordable, and merchants are more than happy to help pack it for a trip home.
 Even a bottle of Crémant typically costs just €8-10, so it’s a great souvenir from your Luxembourg trip.